 Not unexpectedly, cryptococcal meningitis also occurs with increased frequency in a variety of other immunosuppressive conditions.
 For instance, it is a significant cause of morbidity and mortality in organ transplant recipients.
 In a study from the University of Pittsburgh, a major organ transplant center, the incidence of cryptococcal meningitis among transplant recipients was 0.5% (28/5521) (Wu et al 2002).
 The greatest risk for development was among heart transplant recipients at 2.1% (8/372); however, the greatest mortality with the disease was in liver transplant recipients (Wu et al 2002).
 Sarcoidosis (Ross and Katz 2002) and idiopathic CD4 lymphopenia (Sancesario et al 2011) are other risk factors for cryptococcal meningitis.
+Cryptococcal meningitis has been reported in a multiple sclerosis patient on natalizumab (Valenzuela et al 2014).

 Individuals without any recognized immunological deficiency continue to account for a substantial proportion of CNS cryptococcosis.
 In one study, immunocompetent persons comprised 43.5% of all the cases (Lui 2006).
 In comparison to the immunocompromised group, immunocompetent individuals had a higher incidence of cryptococcal meningitis, lower rates of fungemia, and lower mortality (Lui 2006).